PureMagic: A Dynamic Scheduler for Lattice Surgery: Background

 \subsection{Surface Codes}

-The surface code is a 2D topological quantum error-correcting code designed for hardware with only nearest-neighbor interactions.
+The surface code is a 2D topological QECC designed for hardware with only nearest-neighbor interactions.
 It is the most widely studied QECC because it combines high error thresholds with simple, local operations.
 At the physical level, a single logical qubit is encoded as a grid of physical qubits, as shown in Figure~\ref{fig:surface_code}.
 The grid size is characterized by the code distance $d$.
 Additional ancilla qubits interact locally with nearby data qubits to measure stabilizers—parity checks that detect errors without collapsing the encoded information.
-The surface code uses only $X$ and $Z$ stabilizers that measure products of Pauli operators on small neighborhoods of data qubits.
+The surface code uses $X$ and $Z$ stabilizers, which measure products of Pauli operators on small neighborhoods of data qubits.

 We model surface-code logical qubits as \emph{patches} arranged on a two-dimensional grid~\cite{horsman2012surface}.
-This abstraction ensures that all required physical operations map cleanly onto a planar architecture.
-The edges of each patch play a central role: merging patches along specific edges performs joint parity measurements of the corresponding logical operators~\cite{horsman2012surface,fowler2018low}.
+This abstraction ensures that all physical operations map cleanly onto a planar architecture.
+Merging patches along specific edges performs joint parity measurements of the corresponding logical operators~\cite{horsman2012surface,fowler2018low}.
 Figure~\ref{fig:single_qubit} shows a single surface-code patch with its $X$- and $Z$-type edges labeled.
-In our architecture, we employ \emph{double-qubit patches}, represented as $2\times 1$ rectangles.
-Each such patch encodes two logical qubits within a single surface-code region.
-This layout places the $X$ and $Z$ operators for each qubit along the same boundary of the rectangle, enabling more efficient multi-qubit interactions and simplifying lattice-surgery operations (Figure~\ref{fig:double_qubit}).
+Following prior work~\cite{Litinski_2019}, our architecture uses \emph{double-qubit} data patches, represented as $2\times 1$ rectangles (Figure~\ref{fig:double_qubit}).
+Each patch encodes two logical qubits in a single surface-code region, placing the $X$ and $Z$ operators for each qubit along the same boundary.
+This enables $Y$ measurements (merging of the $X$ and $Z$ edges) without requiring twist defects or patch deformation.